Team4project1/Bored/README.md

-# Team Four Project Bored API Lined to Open Weather API
+# Team Four Project Interactive Front-End Project
 ### The Concept
 - The user requires a call to two or more API"s
 - The result from one API